Useful Software for Photography

 Topaz Labs produce a wide range of software for photography, which can be used with a number of popular image editing packages including Adobe Elements, Photoshop and Lightroom.
 Many of their products are aimed at visual image enhancement and can produce some very striking special effects.
 This can sometimes lead to image being very stylised and having a false appearance if you don't take care.
 The range of products and value for money is excellent.

 There are fully functional trial versions of the software available for download on their website as well as a number of good value bundled deals.
 Video training materials are available on their website and on YouTube.
-I have also authorised a couple of books on the Topaz software which include discount coupons for the software covered.
+I have also written a couple of books on the Topaz software which include discount coupons for the software covered.